Guillermo-Hidalgo-Gadea/Seminar-TrackingAnimalBehavior/docs/DataSets.md

 The following datasets were kindly provided as open source material by the authors and developers mentioned below, as well as by colleagues from the Biopsychology department at the Ruhr-University Bochum.
 Please **refrain from any misuse** of this content.
 Consult with the lecturer before sharing any material on social media.

+## Shared Cloud Space

+The data used in the exercises and hands on tutorials can be downloaded from this shared cloud directory on **Sciebo:** [https://ruhr-uni-bochum.sciebo.de/s/U319df4P4Lq4WJh](https://ruhr-uni-bochum.sciebo.de/s/U319df4P4Lq4WJh)

 ## Mouse bottom view for VAME demo by [Kevin Luxem](https://github.com/LINCellularNeuroscience/VAME#getting-started)

 Freely behaving mice in open field exploration experiment.
 Mice were placed in the center of a circular area of transparent Plexiglas floor with diameter of 50 cm surrounded by a transparent Plexiglas wall with height of 50 cm.
 Mouse behavior was recorded by a CMOS camera (Basler acA2000-165umNIR) equipped with wide angle lens (CVO GM24514MCN, Stemmer Imaging) that was placed centrally 35 cm below the arena.
 Three infrared light sources (LIU780A, Thorlabs) were placed 70 cm away from the center, providing homogeneous illumination of the recording arena from below.
 All recordings were performed at dim room light conditions.